GayanEdiriweera/GayanEdiriweera.github.io/docs/_posts/2021-04-06-how-to-run-helloxr-on-oculus-quest.markdown

 # Specify the Graphics Plugin

-Before running, we have to specify the graphics plugin to use by running one of the following commands
+Before running, we have to specify the graphics plugin to use by running one of the following commands:

-adb shell setprop debug.xr.graphicsPlugin OpenGLES adb shell setprop debug.xr.graphicsPlugin Vulkan
+adb shell setprop debug.xr.graphicsPlugin OpenGLES
+adb shell setprop debug.xr.graphicsPlugin Vulkan

 # Run the Application